Kurt Busch steals monster victory by winning Daytona 500

 "The more that I've run this race, the more that I just throw caution to the wind, let it rip and just elbows out.
 That's what we did."

+It wasn't NASCAR's finest moment, though, as multiple accidents pared down the field and had a mismatched group of drivers racing for the win at the end.

 It appeared to be pole-sitter Chase Elliott's race to lose, then he ran out of gas.
-So did Kyle Larson, Martin Truex Jr. and Paul Menard.
-As they all slipped off the pace, Busch sailed through for his first career Daytona 500 victory.
+So did Kyle Larson, Martin Truex Jr., Paul Menard and Kasey Kahne.
+As they all slipped off the pace, Busch sailed through for his first career Daytona 500 victory in 16 tries.

 It also was the first Daytona 500 win for Stewart-Haas Racing, which is co-owned by Tony Stewart.
 The three-time champion retired at the end of last season and watched his four cars race from the pits.